enkidevs/curriculum/General/Networking/a-response-example.md

 As you probably noticed, the request was successful, its **header** containing:
 1. On the status line you can find the protocol version, `HTTP/1.1`, the status code, `200`, and the code description, `OK`.
 2. The `*` in the `Access-Control-Allow-Origin` states that the request could be sent from any domain and the server would still respond.
-3. The `Content-Encoding` header contains one of the accepted encodings specified by the request (`gzip`).
+3. The `Content-Encoding` header contains one of the accepted encodings, specified by the request (`gzip`).
 4. Next, `Content-Type` specifies how the payload of the request is formatted.
 In this case, it has `JSON` format, with `utf-8` character encoding.
 5. The `Date` field contains the moment in time when the response was generated.
 6. `ETag` field contains the identifier for the cached object.
 In our case, a successful log in should return the user object.